Mkhedrioni

-The Mkhedrioni was a paramilitary group in the Republic of Georgia, known for its high-profile involvement in the Georgian Civil War and the War in Abkhazia.
-It was outlawed since 1995 but subsequently reconstituted as the Union of Patriots political party.
-However, failing to secure registration, it soon faded into obscurity.
+The Mkhedrioni was a paramilitary group in the Republic of Georgia created in 1989 by Jaba Ioseliani.
+They saw themselves as protectors of the Georgian people and their lands, and were most known for their high-profile involvement in the Georgian Civil War and the War in Abkhazia.
+In 1995, the Mkhedrioni were outlawed but subsequently reconstituted as the Union of Patriots political party, however, it failed to secure registration, and soon faded into obscurity.